dafer45/TBTK/doc/Manual.md

 In TBTK the approach to solving this problem is to provide a clear separation between the algorithm implemented inside the Solvers, and the specification of the Model and the extraction of properties.
 Solvers are therefore required to all accept a universal Model object and to internally convert it to whatever representation that is best suited to the algorithm.
-Solvers are then wrappen in PropertyExtractors which further limits the Solver specific details from spreading to other parts of the code.
+Solvers are then wrapped in PropertyExtractors which further limits the Solver specific details from spreading to other parts of the code.
 The idea is to limit the application developers exposure to the Solver as much as possible, freeing mental capacity to focus on the physical problem at hands.
 Nevertheless, a certain amount of method specific configurations are inevitable and the appropriate place to make such manipulations is through the Solver interface itself.
 This approach both limits the developers exposure to unecessary details, while also making sure the developer understands when algorithm specific details are configured.

 Contrary to what it may sound like, limiting the developers exposure to the Solver does not mean conceiling what is going on inside the Solver and to make it an impenetrable black box.
-In fact, TBTK aims at making such details as transparent as possible and to invite the interested developer to dig as deep as prefered.
+In fact, TBTK aims at making such details as transparent as possible and to invite the interested developer to dig as deep as preferred.
 To limit the exposure as much as possible rather means that once the developer has chosen Solver and configured it, the Solver specific details should not spread further and the developers should be free to not worry about low level details.
 In order to chose the right Solver for a given task and to configure it efficiently it is useful to have an as good understanding as possible about what the algorithm actually is doing.
 Therefore we here describe what the Solvers does, what their strengths and weaknesses are, and how to set up and configure them.